ssoper/ssoper.github.io/src/blog/creating_command_line_app_kotlin.md

 <img src="/images/blog/creating_command_line_app_kotlin/new_project.png" alt="New Project Screenshot" class="img-fluid rounded embedded">

-For the type of project select `Gradle` with `Kotlin/JVM` as the type of project.
+For the type of project select `Gradle` ➡ `Kotlin/JVM`.
 Ensure a Java SDK is present in the `Project SDK` field which should be pre-filled with a sensible default.

 <img src="/images/blog/creating_command_line_app_kotlin/project_type.png" alt="Project Type Screenshot" class="img-fluid rounded embedded">